George Pell loses appeal, will remain in jail on child sex charges

 Justice Ferguson said she and Justice Maxwell rejected all of the 13 “obstacles” to the crimes being able to be carried out by Pell as presented by his legal team in his appeal bid.

-In the summary of the decision the judges said there was “nothing about the complainants evidence” which meant the “jury must have had a doubt”.
+In the summary of the decision, the judges said there was “nothing about the complainants evidence” that meant the “jury must have had a doubt”.

+Justice Weinberg was the dissenting judge and found that at times the surviving choirboy was “inclined to embellish his account”.

+He also found that the witness’ evidence regarding the second attack in the corridor seemed “concocted”.

-Justice Ferguson said that all three judges unanimously refused leave to appeal to the second and third grounds which concerned legal rather than factual issues.
-They stated that it was in fact acceptable that Pell arraigned in front of the jury via video link.
+Justice Ferguson said that all three judges unanimously refused leave to appeal to the second and third grounds, which concerned legal rather than factual issues.
+They stated that it was in fact acceptable that Pell was arraigned in front of the jury via video link.

 The judges were scathing about the infamous “PAC MAN” video the defence wanted to play to the jury in an attempt to prove the Cardinal could not have been able to attack the boys at the Cathedral.